Capitolis lands a16z-led $90M Series C for fintech SaaS platform – TechCrunch

 The financing included participation from existing backers Index Ventures, Sequoia Capital, S Capital, Spark Capital, SVB Capital, Citi, J.P.
 Morgan and State Street and brings Capitolis’ total funding to date to $170 million.
 SVB Capital and Spark Capital co-led a $40 million Series B for the company in November 2019.

-Capitolis CEO and founder Gil Mandelzis said the company’s mission since its 2017 inception has been to “fundamentally re-imagine how the capital markets operate” after the last financial crisis and the “bold steps taken by regulators” in its aftermath.
+Capitolis CEO and founder Gil Mandelzis said the startup’s mission since its 2017 inception has been to “fundamentally re-imagine how the capital markets operate” after the last financial crisis and the “bold steps taken by regulators” in its aftermath.

-The startup says that its advanced workflow technology and proprietary algorithms allows banks, hedge funds and asset managers to eliminate, move or create trading positions by collaborating with other financial institutions.
+The company says that its advanced workflow technology and proprietary algorithms allows banks, hedge funds and asset managers to eliminate, move or create trading positions by collaborating with other financial institutions.
 That results in freed up capital, open credit lines and access to capital from a bigger pool of sources, the company claims.

 Ultimately, Capitolis’ network software is designed to help financial institutions optimize their balance sheets and reduce risk.

-Seventy-five financial institutions currently use the Capitolis platform, according to the company’s website.
+Seventy-five financial institutions currently use the Capitolis platform.
 The company says it grew its revenue run rate by “sixfold” in 2020.
 Since 2019, Capitolis has experienced a 230% increase in the number of users of its platform.
-To date, Capitolis says it has optimized $9 trillion in terms of gross notional balances.
+To date, the startup says it has optimized $9 trillion in terms of gross notional balances.

 Alex Rampell, partner at a16z, said that his firm believes that what sets Capitolis apart from other financial services players “is the sheer scale of management’s ambition and the substantial talent, technology and capital milestones they have achieved.”

-Note: This article was updated post-publication with additional information from the company